 \begin{definition} A sequence $\alpha$ is \emph{normal} if for every number $k$ and every string $r$ of length $k$ this limit exists and is equal to~$2^{-k}$. \end{definition}

 Sometimes sequences with these properties are called \emph{strongly normal} while the name ``normal'' is reserved for sequences that have this property for $k=1$.

-There is a version of the definition of normal sequences that considers \emph{all} occurences of some string $r$ in $\alpha$ (while Definition~\ref{def:normal} considers only \emph{aligned} ones, whose starting point is a multiple of $k$).
+There is a version of the definition of normal sequences that considers \emph{all} occurrences of some string $r$ in $\alpha$ (while Definition~\ref{def:normal} considers only \emph{aligned} ones, whose starting point is a multiple of $k$).
 In this ``non-aligned'' version we require that the limit of $\#\{i<N: \alpha_i \alpha_{i+1}\ldots\alpha_{i+k-1}=r\}/N$ equals $2^{-k}$ for all $k$ and for all strings $r$ of length $k$.